heusalagroup/hg.fi/extras/job-search.md

 ### 1.1 What is generative AI and why it revolutionizes job search

+> In our LinkedIn experiment, where **12 job seekers** tested the method, almost everyone found interesting, suitable job positions in minutes – and one of them exclaimed after sending an application: **"I definitely see the benefit!"** ChatGPT doesn't just save time; it uncovers hidden opportunities that would remain completely unseen in traditional searches.

+**What does this mean for you?** This guide presents the same ChatGPT process that 12 job seekers tested.
+Feedback showed that AI revealed roles that **most participants ended up applying for**.
+Additionally, some participants reported clear time savings.
+When you adopt the method, you can focus on strategic career decisions instead of spending hours on traditional browsing.

-Generative AI (GenAI) is a subset of machine learning where models learn from vast text datasets to create new content based on previous material – text, images, code, and even strategic suggestions.
-LLM models like ChatGPT produce human-like text in seconds while understanding the context and goals of the questioner.
+Generative AI is a subset of AI where models learn from examples to produce new content that resembles human-generated text, images, code, or speech.
+LLM models (large language model) like ChatGPT produce natural human-like text in seconds while understanding the context and goals of the questioner.

-In job search, GenAI shifts the focus from routine tasks (CV formatting, screening job postings, personalizing applications) back to strategic thinking.
-Instead of spending hours polishing each application by hand, you can input the essential facts to the model and focus on making good career decisions – or practice interview situations with an AI assistant regardless of the time of day.
-The result is more targeted applications in less time and a better understanding of your market value.
+GenAI frees you from the tedious routines of job search.
+When you give the AI essential facts from your CV and desired roles, you get ready application templates in minutes – and you can use your time for interview practice at any time of day.
+This way you make more targeted applications in less time and better understand your market value.

 ### 1.2 Who this book is for and how to use it